GIGABOOST.AI

 What Are the 4 Investor Email Templates That Actually Got Replies?

+The 4 investor email templates that actually got replies share one core trait: they are mathematically relevant to the recipient's current mandate, not just personalized with a name variable.
 The following examples have been anonymized but are based on real outreach campaigns that achieved 35%+ meeting rates in the current market.

 Subject: Following your [Company Name] exit — Next gen of [Specific Tech]